 Telluride, Ouray, Ridgway, Silverton, Durango:

-Don’t see your location listed here?
-Get in touch and I can give you a session fee quote.
+Don’t see your location listed?
+I photograph families all across Colorado.
+Please get in touch and I’ll happily provide a custom session fee quote.

-*Please note that digital files are not included in your session fee.
+*Please note that digital files are not included in your session fee unless noted otherwise.
 They may be purchased separately either as a set or as individual files.
-Individual digital files are $125 each and there are price breaks for purchasing multiple digital files.
+Individual digital files are $125 each and sets begin at $795 for 8 digital files.
 Prints start at $35 for a 5x7” and $65 for an 8x10” Please contact me for the full price list.

 *I like posed family photos, will you capture that at our session?